bullhorn/rest-api-docs/source/includes/_meta.md

 **dataSpecialization**

 Finer definition of dataType, e.g. dateType=Timestamp and dataSpecialization=DATE one of NUMERIC, INTEGER, FLOAT, MONEY, PERCENTAGE, PHONE, SSN, HTML, DATE, TIME, DATETIME, COLOR, SYSTEM, or VIRTUAL: may be absent.
-See .

 **optional**